To access the Router Admin Login, access through this IP address: 10.0.0.1.(Note: Common mistake 10.0.0.0.1)

 If you still cannot access to the panel, the main problem is that the administration panel may be located on another IP address.
 To verify, try to access through some of these IP addresses: 192.168.1.254, 192.168.0.1, 192.168.100.1.

-Remember, some manufacturers assign different ranges for their private IP addresses, the requirement is stay within the range of these addresses, this range is shown
+Remember, some manufacturers assign different ranges for their private IP addresses, the requirement is stay within the range of these addresses, this range is shown at RFC 1918 from IETF.

 If you still don’t have access to your modem using the default IP address, check your modem’s manual at the Default Gateway section or use any of these commands ipconfig (Windows), netstat (MacOS) or ip (Linux) to know the IP address of your admin panel.